idleberg/atom-auto-update-plus/README.md

 ## Usage

+Just sit tight :sunglasses:

+As the name implies, this package runs automatically every 6 hours.
+If any updates are eligible, they will be installed in the background and you will be notified about installed updates.

+All of the defaults can be tweaked in the [package settings][package-settings].

-As the name implies, this package runs automatically in the background.
-However, you can force the update check by running _Auto Update Plus: Update Now_ from the [command palette][command-palette].
-You can tweak its default behaviour in the [package settings][package-settings].
+If you're impatient, you can force an update check by running _Auto Update Plus: Update Now_ from the [command palette][command-palette] or the Packages menu.

 ## License